Harmonic maps of finite uniton type into inner symmetric spaces: Review of basic loop group theory

 \section{Review of basic loop group theory}

+For any inner involution $\sigma$ of a semi-simple {real} Lie group $G$ the center of $G$ is contained in the connected component of the fixed point set of $\sigma$.
 To begin with, we first recall some notation.
 Let $G$ be a connected real semi-simple Lie group, compact or non-compact, represented as a matrix Lie group.
-Let $G/K$ be an inner symmetric space with the involution $\sigma: G\rightarrow G$ such that $G^{\sigma}\supset K\supset(G^{\sigma})^0$, where "0" denotes "identity component".
-Note that $G/K$ carries a left-invariant non-degenerate symmetric bilinear form.
+Let $G/K$ be an inner symmetric space with the involution $\sigma: G\rightarrow G$ such that $G^{\sigma}\supset K\supset(G^{\sigma})^0$, where ``0" denotes ``identity component". {\em For the purposes of this paper the actual choice of $K$ will be of little importance.
+The reader may thus simply assume that $K = \hat{K} = G^\sigma$ holds.} In particular, we can assume without loss of generality that $G$ has trivial center.
+We will keep this assumption throughout this paper, except where we state the opposite.
+Note that {(the tangent bundle of) } $G/K$ carries a left-invariant non-degenerate symmetric bilinear form.
 Let $\mathfrak{g}$ and $\mathfrak{k}$ denote the Lie algebras of $G$ and $K$ respectively.
 The involution $\sigma$ induces a decomposition of $\mathfrak{g}$ into eigenspaces, the (generalized) Cartan decomposition

 Let $\pi:G\rightarrow G/K$ denote the projection of $G$ onto $G/K$.

 Now let $\mathfrak{g^{\mathbb{C}}}$ be the complexification of $\mathfrak{g}$ and $G^{\mathbb{C}}$ the connected complex (matrix) Lie group with Lie algebra $\mathfrak{g^{\mathbb{C}}}$.
 Let $\tau$ denote the complex anti-holomorphic involution $g \rightarrow \bar{g}$, of $G^{\mathbb{C}}$.
 Then $G=Fix^{\tau}(G^{\C})^0$.
 The inner involution $\sigma: G \rightarrow G $ commutes with the complex conjugation $\tau$ and extends to the complexified Lie group $G^\C$, $\sigma: G^{\mathbb{C}}\rightarrow G^{\mathbb{C}}$.
 Let $K^{\mathbb{C}}\subset \hbox{Fix}^{\sigma}(G^{\mathbb{C}})$ denote the smallest complex subgroup of $G^{\C}$ containing $K$.
 Then the Lie algebra of $K^{\mathbb{C}}$ is $\mathfrak{k^{\mathbb{C}}}$.